-Non-Tenure-Track Faculty Report University of Colorado Denver Spring 2014
+Non-Tenure-Track Faculty Report University of Colorado Colorado Springs

-Preface
+Preface:

-The University of Colorado office of the Vice President for Academic Affairs has asked each of the campuses to respond biannually to a set of questions based on the 1999 Non-Tenure-Track Faculty (NTTF) Recommendations.
+For more than a decade, the University of Colorado office of the Vice President for Academic Affairs and Research, now the System Academic Affairs Office, has asked each of the campuses to respond biennially to a set of questions based on the 1999 Non-Tenure-Track Faculty (NTTF) Recommendations.
 Those original recommendations were endorsed by the Regents, each Faculty Assembly, the Faculty Council, and the President's Office.
-In 2010, the Faculty Council and the System Academic Affairs Office revised the questions for the biannual report.
-The two goals for the reporting process continued to be the improvement of conditions for NTTF at CU, and the advancement of NTTF contributions to the University's mission.